jaburns/smallball/README.md

 y =    // x and y always hold the position of the ball. x is defined a bit later.

-j =    // j holds the negative x-velocity of the ball. k = 0, // k holds the positive y-velocity.
+j =    // j holds the negative x-velocity of the ball. k = 0; // k holds the positive y-velocity.

 // Storing one of the velocity components as a negative value saves a negative sign in
 // the collision math later.

-// we can just access the ball element by the global variable 'A' because elements with
-// id attributes are accessible via global variables automatically. f = A.style,

 // Initialize x position and a coordinate transormation constant we'll need later. x = F = 238;

 // Now we define the main loop, triggered at regular intervals.
 The body of the loop function
-// iteself is a single statement so we don't need curly braces. z is a variable we'll assign
+// iteself is a single statement so we don't need curly braces. setInterval(_ =>
-// to later, declaring it as the sole function parameter saves some bytes. setInterval(z =>
     (
         // Move the ball element to the simulated position (x,y).
 The coordinate system we use for
         // the simulation has (0,0) at the center of the big circle, and one unit of distance is